 What colleges are doing

-In response to these new guidelines, schools like and the published letters and FAQ pages on their websites outlining the information first-year international students need to know about the fall 2020 semester.
+In response to these new guidelines, schools like Harvard and the University of Southern California published letters and FAQ pages on their websites outlining the information first-year international students need to know about the fall 2020 semester.
 In both cases, Harvard and USC are only offering online classes, which means first-year international students won’t be allowed to come to the States and live on campus.
 That said, Harvard is offering first-year international students two options: start their Harvard experience from home and take courses remotely, or defer their start date.
 These options are being offered at many universities who’ve moved to an online-only model this fall.

 First-year international students at schools offering in-person classes

 Even if a university is planning to offer some in-person classes, many incoming international students are having difficulty securing visa appointments because US embassies around the world are closed or only offering emergency appointments, according to Stefanie D. Niles, EdD, Vice President for Enrollment and Communications at Ohio Wesleyan University.
 Even if international students can obtain a visa, Niles says securing a flight to the US will be another hurdle for many since people from certain countries aren’t allowed to enter the US due to COVID-19 travel restrictions.“Travel concerns are among the major issues for returning international students too,” she says.

 Additionally, Niles points out that like the US, economies from around the world have been impacted by COVID-19, and some international students and their families are feeling new or different financial stress that may prevent them from studying in the States.
 The good news, she says, is that in light of travel restrictions or other circumstances preventing students from returning to the US, many students are being allowed to continue with remote learning even if they don’t return to campus.

 What universities are recommending to students